artis3n/cloud-hackbox/README.md

 **`disk_size`**

 The AMI's default EBS volume size in GB and the size to use when generating the AMI.
-The default (and mininum) is `25`.
+The default is `25`.
+The minimum required by the root AMI is `12`, but this is unlikely to be sufficient for the full set of Kali tools and the GUI added to the system.

 **`instance_type`**

 The instance type to use when generating the AMI.
-The default is `t2.medium`.
+The default is `t3.medium`.
-Must be one of the instance types supported by the base [Kali Linux AMI](https://aws.amazon.com/marketplace/pp/B01M26MMTT).
+Must be one of the instance types supported by the base [Kali Linux AMI](https://aws.amazon.com/marketplace/pp/B08LL91KKB).

 **`aws_region`**

 The AWS region into which to create the AMI.
 Default is `us-east-1`.

+**`kms_key_id_or_alias`**

+By default, the generated AMI is encrypted with the Amazon-managed `aws/ebs` KMS key.
+You can instead provide a custom KMS key, either by key ID or by alias.

 ### Parrot OS AMI